Mandur/PodIdentityHealthCheck/readme.md

 This solution is tested in our automated tests, please find the associated [yaml](cmd/fixtures/identityCheckInInitContainer.yaml) and the [test code](cmd/identity_health_integration_test.go)

 ### Assess health of the full identity stack by an application health check

 **Listed as reference and not recommended**

 To come up with the shortage of the method proposed above, we could check if the application is able to successfully get an access token from NMI/IMDS.
-Note that the `az login` strategy doesn't work as health probe, it seems az has an internal token caching.
+Note that the `az login` strategy does not work as health probe, it seems az has an internal token caching.

 ``` yaml
 spec: